walterhiggins/WMPJS/book-outline.md

 What we are doing here is 'exporting' the helloWorld variable/function for use outside of the plugin.

 The 'exports' variable isn't part of the Javascript core language.
 It's provided by ScriptCraft which uses a module loading convention called 'CommonJS'.
 CommonJS is a set of rules which say how modules (and other things not provided by Javascript itself) should work.
 The CommonJS rules for modules are easy to understand and adopt so have become very popular lately, especially with the rising popularity of a Javascript-based system called Node.js which is used by professional programmers for all sorts of things.

+The exports variable is a special type of variable - it is an 'object'.
+An object in javascript is something that can hold or contain other variables.
+So we can create a new variable that belongs to the exports object much like we'd normally create a new variable ...

+    exports.favoriteGame = 'Minecraft';

+...
+The difference is, because we're attaching a new variable `favoriteGame` to an existing object `exports` we don't need to use the `var` keyword.
+Variables which belong to objects are also called 'properties'.
+For example, every player in Minecraft is essentially (from the game's point of view) an object with certain properties.
+Each player has a health-level, experience points, the ability to fly (or not) and so on.
+In fact everything in Minecraft is an Object, - Players, Blocks, Tools, Animals, Biomes, Worlds, Recipes and even the Server itself.
+Everything is an object because Minecraft is written in Java and Java is an Object-Oriented programming language.
+All of these objects in turn have properties.
+Each world has a 'time' property which dictates what time it is in the game.
+Primed TNT blocks have an 'yield' property which says how wide the explosion will be.
+Players have dozens of properties.
+For example to give yourself the ability to fly, issue `js self.allowFlight = true` at the in-game command prompt.
+To give yourself super-human speed issue `js self.walkSpeed = 1`.
+To reset your walkspeed to normal issue `js self.walkSpeed = 0` .
+The point is - everything in the game is an object and every object has properties.
+Knowing how to use these objects and properties is the key to creating cool plugins for minecraft.
+I'll talk more about objects in later chapters.

 ### Summary
 You've written your very first plugin and have used the special `exports` variable to export your code so it can be reused elsewhere at the in-game or server console prompt.